Istanbul Private Tours Reviews

 Visited May 2014

 Our MCS cruise stopped at two turkish ports: Izmir and Istanbul.
-Since we are not fans of taking the ships’ tours, I searched for a local guide who could give as a private tour.
+Since we are not fans of taking the ships’ tours, I searched for a Turkey private tour guide.
 After looking at several options, I decided to go with Ertunga.
 What a great decision!!

 First of all, I need to say that we were a party of 18 (extended family) and Ertunga found two buses fully air conditioned with great drivers.
 Ertunga himself met us at Izmir and gave us the tour in perfect english.
 We visited Virgin Mary’s House, which is not a great deal, and Ephesus, one of the best well-preserved greek cities I have visited.
 I would point out that visiting this places with a highly educated local person makes all the difference.
 Everyone loved the site, including our teenage children and younger nephews.